How to Invest 50k: 9 Ways to Increase Your Money's Value

 You will have a limited amount of withdrawals you can make a month.
 To counter this, money market accounts offer higher rates of interest compared to checking accounts.

-One of the best places to stash your cash is CIT Bank.
-Their money market account offers an interest rate of roughly 1%, although this fluctuates.
+One of the best places to stash your cash is CIT Bank, their money market account offers a competitive interest rate.

 If you sell a stock, it's a good idea to put your cash in a money market account until you plan to buy again.
 This allows you to earn some interest while you are waiting to buy again.